itsme-Subid/C-Programming/README.md

 g++ --version
 gdb --version
 ```
-If you don't see the expected output or g++ or gdb is not a recognized command.
+> **Note**: If you don't see the expected output or g++ or gdb is not a recognized command.
 Make sure you followed the instructions on the [tdm-gcc website](https://jmeubank.github.io/tdm-gcc/) to install GCC.

 ## Run Program

-Go to the project directory
+Go to the Project Directory and open `Command Prompt`
 ```bash
   cd C:\Users\{User Name}\Documents\{Project Directory}
 ```